silverlogic/baseapp-backend/baseapp-message-templates/README.md

 ### Sending

-Once you've added `html_content` to your template, either programatically or through the Django Admin, a message can now be sent through the `send` method of `EmailTemplate`.
+Once you've added `html_content` to your template, either programatically or through the Django Admin, a message can now be sent through the `send_template_email` util in `email_utils`.
+This util is a simple wrapper for fetching the email template and sending it using the template's `send` method.

-The only required parameter for `send` is `recipients`, which is a list of one or more strings containing the e-mail addresses of the recipients.
+There are two required parameters: `template_name`, which is the name of the `EmailTemplate` to be used, and `recipients`, which is a list of one or more strings containing the e-mail addresses of the recipients.
 A `context` dict can be passed in optionally if the HTML content is expected one or more key/value pairs to be provided.

 The `use_base_template` flag will determine whether this message should extend from a base HTML template.
 If set to `True`, the message will extend from the base template that is located at a certain path.
 This path will either be the value of `extended_with` if provided, or the value of `DEFAULT_EMAIL_TEMPLATE`.